nanoframework/nanoFramework.IoT.Device/devices/Bno055/README.md

 Console.WriteLine($"Powermode: {bno055Sensor.PowerMode}");
 ```

-You can easilly access the sensor information and settings thru the properties.
+You can easily access the sensor information and settings thru the properties.

 ## Calibration

 To get accurate measurement, it is better to wait for the Magnetometer to calibrate.
-As in your phone, when the calibration is needed, it is necessary to move the sensor in the air to help for the qualibration.
+As in your phone, when the calibration is needed, it is necessary to move the sensor in the air to help for the calibration.

-The following code shows how to check the qualibration:
+The following code shows how to check the calibration:

 ```csharp
 Console.WriteLine("Checking the magnetometer calibration, move the sensor up to the calibration will be complete if needed");